 Where only one spouse is asking for the divorce and the other spouse does not consent to the divorce, the applicant spouse must also file:

-2. a draft divorce order in Form 35 signed by the applicant spouse,
+- a draft divorce order in Form 35 signed by both spouses,

 Where both spouses are asking for the divorce, they must also file:

-2. a draft divorce order in Form 35 signed by both spouses, and
+- a draft divorce order in Form 35 signed by the applicant spouse,

-3. an affidavit from each spouse stating that the marriage has broken down because the spouses have been separated for at least one year, that neither spouse resides in Canada and that each of the spouses live in a country in which a divorce cannot be granted.
+- the applicant's affidavit stating that the marriage has broken down because the spouses have been separated for at least one year, that neither spouse resides in Canada and that each of the spouses live in a country in which a divorce cannot be granted, and

 If the court is satisfied that the divorce should be given, the divorce will be effective from the date of the order without an appeal period.
 The court registry will issue a Certificate of Divorce to a spouse who requests one.